2021–22 Scottish Women's Football Championship: SWPL play-offs

 For the first time, a system of promotion/relegation play-offs was introduced to the SWPL.
-The two runners-up from Championship North and Championship South were intended to take part in play-off semi-finals, with the winner playing the team finishing eighth in SWPL2 in the play-off final, to determine the last place in the 2022–23 SWPL.
+The two runners-up from Championship North and Championship South were intended to take part in play-off semi-finals, with the winner playing the team finishing eighth in SWPL 2 in the play-off final to determine the last place in the 2022–23 SWPL 2.
 Instead, East Fife won promotion in a single promotion play-off, and no club was relegated from SWPL 2, due to expansion of the SWPL in 2022.